Do I have to be a teacher to apply to Bread Loaf? (click)

 Although we recommend sending everything together in one packet, we don't require it.
 In some cases, especially if you're trying to meet a certain deadline, it might make more sense to have letters and transcripts sent directly to Bread Loaf in order to save time.

 Only completed applications can be reviewed for admission.
 The big advantage to sending everything together is that you control the submission and you know for certain that it's complete.
 If you're sending materials in at different times, we strongly recommend that you check in with us periodically to make sure the various pieces have arrived.
 A missing letter or transcript can hold up the admission process indefinitely.

 Do I have to go to Vermont my first summer? (click)

-No. First-year students can apply to any of the four Bread Loaf campuses.
-Most summers you will find first-year students at all four campuses.
+No. First-year students can apply to any of the three Bread Loaf campuses.
+Most summers you will find first-year students at all three campuses.

 Can I apply to more than one campus at the same time? (click)